ch4mpy/spring-addons/samples/tutorials/bff/README.md

 # Implementing the **B**ackend **F**or **F**rontend pattern
-In this tuturial, we will implement a n-tier application involving a "rich" JS front-end running in a browser, a gateway configured as  BFF, and a REST API configured as an OAuth2 resource server.
+In this tutorial, we will implement a n-tier application involving:

-## 1. Overview
-For that, we will use:
+- a "rich" JS front-end running in a browser (Angular)
-- `spring-cloud-gateway` as BFF (OAuth2 client with login, logout and `TokenRelay` filter)
+- `spring-cloud-gateway` configured as  BFF
-- a Spring servlet API as OAuth2 resource-server
+- a Spring Boot 3 servlet REST API configured as an OAuth2 resource server
-- Angular as browser application framework
 - Keycloak, Cognito and Auth0 as authorization servers

+## 1. Prerequisites
+We assume that [tutorials main README prerequisites section](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#prerequisites) has been achieved and that you have a minimum of 1 OIDC Provider (2 would be better) with ID and secret for clients configured with authorization-code flow.

+Also, we will be using spring-addons starters.
+If for whatever reason you don't want to do so, you'll have to follow:
+- the [`reactive-client` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client) to configure `spring-cloud-gateway` as an OAuth2 client with login and logout (you can skip the authorities mapping section which is not needed here). **Please note that you won't benefit of the back-channel logout implementation if you don't use spring-addons starter**.
+- the [`servlet-resource-server` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) to configure the REST API as an OAuth2 resource server secured with JWTs

+To make core BFF concepts and configuration simpler to grasp, the user will be limited to having a single identity at a time: he'll be able to choose from several identity providers, but will have to logout before he can login with another one (same configuration as in the [`reactive-client` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client)).
+For the details of what it requires to allow a user to have several identities at the same time (and how to implement sequential redirections to each identity provider when logging out), refer to the [Resource Server & UI](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui) tutorial.

+## 2. `spring-cloud-gateway` as BFF
+In theory, Spring cloud gateway is easy to configure as a BFF:
+- make it an OAuth2 **client**
+- activate the `TokenRelay` filter
+- serve both the API and the UI through it

+But when it comes to providing with a multi-tenant OAuth2 client with login, logout, CSRF protection with cookies readable by JS applications, token relay and CORS headers correctly handled, things can get complicated to tie together.

-## 2. The **B**ackend **F**or **F**rontend Pattern
+### 2.1.
+The **B**ackend **F**or **F**rontend Pattern
 BFF aims at hiding the OAuth2 tokens from the browser.
 In this pattern, rich applications (Angular, React, Vue, etc.) are secured with sessions on a middle-ware, the BFF, which is the only OAuth2 client and replaces session cookie with an access-token before forwarding a request from the browser to the resource-server.

-There is a big trend toward this pattern because it is considered more secure as access-tokens are:
+There is a big trend toward this pattern because it is considered more secure than JS applications configured as OAuth2 public clients as access-tokens are:
 - kept on the server instead of being exposed to the browser (and frequently to Javascript code)
 - delivered to OAuth2 confidential clients (browser apps can't keep a secret and are "public" clients), which reduces the risk that tokens are delivered to programs pretending to be the client we expect

 Keep in mind that sessions are a common attack vector and that this two conditions must be met:
 - CSRF and BREACH protections must be enabled on the BFF (because browser app security relies on sessions)
-- session cookie must be `Secured` (exchanged over https only) and `HttpOnly` (hidden to Javascript code) and should be flagged with `SameSite`
+- session cookie must be `Secured` (exchanged over https only) and `HttpOnly` (hidden to Javascript code).
+It being flagged with `SameSite` would be nice.

 When user authentication is needed:

 0. the browser app redirects the user to a BFF endpoint dedicated to authorization-code initiation
 1. the BFF redirects the user to the authorization-server (specifying a callback URL where it expects to receive an authorization code in return)
 2. the user authenticates